MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/data-platform/designing-xbox-live-experiences.md

 GameHubs are also designed to show progress and engaging metrics to gamers who already own the title.
 Under the **Achievements** tab, users can find Game Progress & Achievements, Hero Stats, and social Leaderboards.

-This section's goal is to capture the most engaging metrics for the game and expose them to provide a unique picture of the players's experience with the game and rank them against their friends in a social leaderboard.
+This section's goal is to capture the most engaging metrics for the game and expose them to provide a unique picture of the player's experience with the game and rank the player against the player's friends in a social leaderboard.
 For example, the Forza 6 **Achievement** tab could look something like this:

 ![Gamehub Image](../images/omega/forza_gamehub.png)

 Some of the statistics such as Miles Driven and First Place Finishes have gold, silver, or bronze decorations that illustrate where the player ranks against the player's friends.
-Interacting with any of these statistics will show a complete leaderboard like this:
+Interacting with any of these statistics will show a complete leaderboard, like the following:

 ![Leaderboard](../images/omega/progress_gamehub_lb.png)